akrah/TKDetection/README.md

 ### 4. Qwt
 [Top](#tkdetection)

 Use the version available on the *Main* repository.

 ~~~
-  sudo apt-get install libqwt-dev
+  sudo apt install libqwt-qt5-dev
 ~~~

 If problems appear, you can install the version available on the website http://sourceforge.net/projects/qwt/files/qwt/x.y.z/ :